 - Numbness or loss of sensation or tingling in the hands, feet, or toes

-- Changes in skin temperature (cold hands, feet, legs, and ears)
+- Changes in skin temperature, such as cold hands, feet, legs, and ear

 - Hair Loss